Meteorology (Aristotle)

+Meteorologica does not only contain the theories of Ancient Greeks, but is the accumulation of the findings from poets, philosophers, historians, etc.

+Throughout his treatise, Aristotle is methodical and consistent while presenting his findings.
+First, he introduces the topic by presenting the theories of other scholars.
+By refuting or supporting their claims, Aristotle shapes his own assertions.
+Scholars such as Anaxagoras derived many of their theories on inferences, strongly basing their discoveries on observations rather than fact.
+In comparison, Aristotle approached his research by drawing deductive inferences when examining his theories.
+While formulating his hypotheses, he preconceived his theories based on observed weather phenomena.
+In lieu of using weather observations to develop his findings, he interpreted these observations to support his hypotheses.

-An Arabic compendium of Meteorology, called al-'Athar al-`Ulwiyyah (الآثار العلوية) and produced c. by the Antiochene scholar Yahya Ibn al-Batriq, was widely circulated among Muslim scholars over the following centuries.
+An Arabic compendium of Meteorology, called al-'Athar al-`Ulwiyyah (الآثار العلوية) and produced c. by the Antiochene scholar Yahya ibn al-Batriq, was widely circulated among Muslim scholars over the following centuries.
 This was translated into Latin by Gerard of Cremona in the 12th century – and by this means, during the Twelfth-century Renaissance, entered the Western European world of medieval scholasticism.
 Gerard's "old translation" (vetus translatio) was superseded by an improved text by William of Moerbeke, the nova translatio, which was widely read, as it survives in numerous manuscripts; it received commentary by Thomas Aquinas and was often printed during the Renaissance.

 Physics

 In On the Universe (a possibly spurious work), Aristotle writes:

 This is a reference to the unmoved movers, a teleological explanation.
 Although On the Universe is included in the Corpus Aristotelicum, its status as a genuine Aristotelian text is disputed.